-So I shovelled a huge amount of them into a plastic bag telling Betty I had no idea what I was going to do with them.
+I didn’t know exactly what I was going to do with them.
 All I knew was that only good could come from $25 worth of kisses.
-Unless they’re from a scabby, cocaine addicted prostitute.
-Only bad can come from that.
+(Unless they’re kisses from a scabby, cocaine addicted prostitute.
+Only bad can come from that.)

 A couple of days later, sure enough, I knew their purpose.

-The actual card is simply two pieces of foam core board that I got from the dollar store that I glued construction paper onto.
+The actual card is two pieces of Dollar store foam core board and some construction paper.

 Want to make the most ridiculous Valentine’s Day card in the world?
 Here’s what you need.